Powered by people

 The inspiration behind our learning journey is Jagriti Yatra, the world's biggest enterprise journey.
 Now approaching its 11th year, Jagritri Yatra has taken over 3,000 young people on a 14-day tour of India and has been the catalyst for a number of innovative social action projects.

-PwC are our main corporate partner.
-Their support is multi-faceted and includes access to professional volunteers, development opportunities for our young network and funding.
+PwC were our main corporate partner for the 2018 pilot.
+Their support was multi-faceted and includes access to professional volunteers, development opportunities for our young network and funding.
 PwC are also connected to Jagriti Yatra, the enterprise journey in India that we were initially inspired by.

-We're partnering with the British Council’s DICE (Developing Inclusive and Creative Economies) programme which is running in Egypt, Brazil, Pakistan, Indonesia and South Africa.
+We partnered with the British Council’s DICE (Developing Inclusive and Creative Economies) programme which runs in Egypt, Brazil, Pakistan, Indonesia and South Africa.
 The DICE programme draws on the UK’s experience and expertise in creative and social economies to promote and support the progress on the Sustainable Development Goals.
 18 international participants joined our first journey thanks to this partnership.

-Our partnership with Akou Studios provides us with access to their unique tech platform which enables us to map and attribute value to the connections developed through Drivers for Change.
-They also joined us throughout the journey volunteering to help with facilitation, photography and digital story-telling.
+Our partnership with Akou Studios provides us with access to their unique tech platform and enables us to map and attribute value to the connections developed through Drivers for Change.
+They also joined us throughout the pilot journey to help with facilitation, photography and digital story-telling.